2025 English Open (snooker): Round five (last 16)

 The world number one Judd Trump (pictured in 2014) made the 1,100th century break of his career at the event.
 He lost to Elliot Slessor in round five.

 The fifth round was played on 18 September.
-Slessor won the first two frames against Trump and led by 68 points in the third, but Trump took the frame with a 69 break and also won frames four and five as he moved into a 3–2 lead.
+Slessor won the first two frames against the world number one Trump and led by 68 points in the third, but Trump took the frame with a 69 break and also won frames four and five as he moved into a 3–2 lead.
 However, Slessor tied the scores with a 79 break and made another break of 64 to win the deciding frame.
-It was the 13th decider he had won out of his last 18 played.
-Defeat for the world number one Trump meant that he had yet to reach the semi-finals of any tournament that season, having not won a title since the 2024 UK Championship.
+It was the 13th decider Slessor had won out of his last 18 played.
+Defeat for Trump meant that he had yet to reach the semi-finals of any tournament that season, having not won a title since the 2024 UK Championship.
 "If you win a tournament early in the season, it takes the pressure off immediately and you are able to relax," Trump said.
 "When you don't do that you feel you are chasing."
-Slessor spoke after the match about his desire to win his first title for his 74-year-old grandfather.
+Slessor spoke afterwards about his desire to win his first title for his 74-year-old grandfather.
 "He has driven me around since I was nine," he said.
 "I would love to be in the position to give him a trophy.
 The money means nothing compared to what a trophy would mean.
 I'll keep knocking on the door, keep trying my best and see what happens."